Shehzad-Abdulcadir/izza-pizza/README.md

 # Izza Pizza

-This github repo stores the code which will be used on the Izza Pizza landing page, along with the report outlining the requirements and steps needed to complete the project.
+This github repo stores the code which will be used on the Izza Pizza landing page, along with the report outlining the requirements and steps to complete the project.

 The main goal of this project is to recreate this design - [link.](https://projects.invisionapp.com/share/CXV79L5S29U#/screens/397139710)

+The final version of the landing page can be viewed here - [link.](https://shehzad-abdulcadir.github.io/izza-pizza/)

 # Spec